stephbuon/hansard-speakers/README.md

 - removing certain types of titles
 - generating permutations of speaker names
 - matching speakers (mention about corresponding ids)
-- using levenshtein distance to enter
+- using levenshtein distance to enter -- carefully and delibrerately applied to different subsections -- last names, office titles

-We disambiguate by:

-The purpose of our project is to thus:
-a) disambiguate between the different MPs who have held a single office title
-b) detect the permuations of a single name (so that permutations are counted as the same MP)

-We use edit distance carefully applied to different subsections:
-1) last names and whatever else
-2) maybe office titles

 Thus we: